Muriel Hannah: Mural of Alaska

 In 1949, due to her acquaintance with Petersen (by then president of Northern Consolidated Airlines), Hannah was commissioned to draw a map of Alaska to hang in the firm's Seattle offices.
 To prepare, she took flights across Alaska, sketching the scenery beneath her to use as a reference.
 She did the actual painting at her rooms in the New Richmond Hotel in Seattle, where she worked with oil paints; the canvas obstructed access to her closet, forcing her to keep her clothes on a ladder.
 The map did not mark locations with place names, but rather with drawings depicting Alaskan animals and resources and a portrait of Ernest Gruening in the bottom right corner.
 The mural initially took her eleven months to finish and when it was done measured fifteen and a half feet by nine feet.

-Upon seeing the map, the Northern Consolidated executives thought that it belonged in a museum rather than their offices, and the map was sent of a tour of the United States, arranged by the General Federation of Women's Clubs.
+Upon seeing the map, the Northern Consolidated executives thought that it belonged in a museum rather than their offices, and the map was sent on a tour of the United States, arranged by the General Federation of Women's Clubs.
 Before it was actually finished, it had already been displayed in November, 1950 at the Alaska Science Conference in the Department of the Interior foyer.
 It was then displayed for either three or five weeks in the Albert W. Harris Hall of Chicago's Field Museum of Natural History (where it was completed), then the Seattle Museum of Natural History, and the North Dakota Agricultural College in the Lower 48.
 In Alaska, it hung at a temporary exhibitions in the Westward Hotel and the Mel Kohler studios, and was brought up for the opening of a Northern Consolidated hangar in 1952.
 Once finished with the tour, the map was returned to Alaska permanently to be hung in an Alaska Methodist College building.
 As the building hadn't been finished, it was exhibited in 1957 at the offices of the Anchorage Daily Times.
 During this time, Hannah made a series of updates to the map.
-She painted over Gruening's face with a cloud, intending to replace him with the State of Alaska's first governor, added a portrait of portrait of Mike Stepovich and his eight children in Juneau, and painted an oil derrick on the Kenai peninsula to commemorate the 1957 discovery of oil there by the Richfield Oil Company.
+She painted over Gruening's face with a cloud, intending to replace him with the State of Alaska's first governor, added a portrait of Mike Stepovich and his eight children in Juneau, and painted an oil derrick on the Kenai peninsula to commemorate the 1957 discovery of oil there by the Richfield Oil Company.
 Prints of the map were sold in the McKinley Gift Shop and Anchorage Treasure Shop.